bellcastle88/React-Django-To-Do-App/README.md

 # React-Django-To-Do-App

-THis is a simple Todo-App.
-Users can check a schedule that they make.
+This is a simple Todo-App which Users can check a schedule that they make.

 It is separated between back-end and frond-end by using Django REST Framework.